 The Sacred Mayan Journey is a ritual in which the Maya braved the ocean on their canoes and crossed to Cozumel to worship the goddess Ixchel.

-More than 1000 years ago, people from all over the Land of the Maya carried out a yearly pilgrimage to worship the goddess Ixchel.
+More than 1000 years ago, people from all over the land of the Mayans carried out a yearly pilgrimage to worship the goddess Ixchel.
 This ritual began days before in the marketplace known as Kii’wik, where they traded for the different objects that were to be offered to the goddess.

-Therefore, market days were great festivities for the valiant oarsmen who prepared to undertake the sacred journey crossing the ocean and obtain special favors from the goddess of fertility for all their people.
-Today, you have the opportunity to travel into the past and witness a marvelous ancient tradition.
+Market days were great festivities for the valiant oarsmen who prepared to undertake the sacred journey crossing the ocean and to obtain special favors from the goddess of fertility for all their people.

-The Caribbean Sea was of great importance to the Mayan culture, considered as a source of food, transportation, and, like the cenotes it represented, as an entry to Xibalba, the underworld.
+The Caribbean Sea was of great importance to the Mayan culture, considered as a source of food, transportation, and, like the cenotes, it represented an entry to Xibalba, the underworld.
 Therefore, the sea voyage involved a transition to the beyond.
 The two main points of departure and arrival in the sea crossings by the ancient Maya were: Polé (Xcaret) and Cozumel.

 The village of Xamanhá (current day Playa del Carmen), that in Maya means "water from the North" was an embarkation port for the Mayan pilgrimages for more than 1,000 years.
 As the ancient Mayan culture declined, it became the first settlement of the early 20th century as a fishermen and farmers community.